wppbav/developer.wppbav.com/docs/core-resources/stock-prices.md

 | `created_at`           | string  |                    :x:                    | :white_check_mark: | :white_check_mark: | A datetime string when this stock price was first created. |
 | `updated_at`           | string  | ([updated since](../customizing/filters)) | :white_check_mark: | :white_check_mark: | A datetime string when this stock price was last updated.  |

+## Additional Filters

+For convenience, we have a set of additional filters that are not available in the [default filters](../customizing/filters.md) or are part of the columns.
+These are:

+- `companies` - A comma-separated list of company IDs to only return stock prices for those companies.
+- `stock_exchanges` - A comma-separated list of stock exchange IDs to only return stock prices for those stock exchanges.

 ## Relationships & includes

 By default, relationships apart from the sector are not included.
 See